notRitter/SpawnerDocs/Documentation/Boundary/scriptcalls.md

 Ritter.Boundary.createSpawnerBoundary(width, height, thickness, name, eventId, expandBy, maxEvents);
 ```

 Creates a spawn boundary named "Static Spawn" tracking **The Player** which is 2 tiles distance outside of the screen, with 2-tile thickness.
-(Starts at the 1st ring of tiles outside of the screen and covers 2 total rings thickness)
+(Starts at the 2nd ring of tiles outside of the screen and covers 2 total rings thickness)

 ---

-### Example Two: Unspawn Boundary Outside Of The Screen Anchored To Player
+### Example Two: Unspawn Boundary Outside Of The Screen Anchored To The Player

 ```js
 const width = Graphics.width / $gameMap.tileWidth() + 8; // 4th ring of tiles outside of the screen